oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 Status Lists can be used to express a variety of Status Types.
 This document defines basic Status Types for the most common use cases as well as an extensibility mechanism for custom Status Types.

-Furthermore, the document defines an extension point that enables other specifications to describe additional status mechanisms and creates an IANA registry.
+Furthermore, the document creates an extension point and IANA registry that enables other specifications to describe additional status mechanisms.

 ## Example Use Cases